 Though the exact number and mix of table grape varieties grown in the US changes from year to year, there are about approximately 79 table grape varietals that are commonly planted commercially (an increase from 39 in 2000).
 Flame Seedless was the leading table-type grape variety.
 The three broad categories of table grape varieties are white, red, and black, and though black varieties are a distant third in terms of popularity with consumers, their appeal seems to be increasing.

-Flame Seedless: an early-season, red, seedless table grape that produces medium-sized, round berries.
+An early-season, red, seedless table grape that produces medium-sized, round berries.
 Clusters are conical in shape, medium in size and ripen in early July.
 This variety is vigorous and not very susceptible to root rot, and has long shoots and a horizontal bearing that require significant trellising.
 This variety tends to mature relatively early and is usually pruned long, meaning relatively more of the plant is left behind (rather than removed) during the pruning process.

-Scarlet Royal: a mid-season, red, seedless table grape, this cultivar produces large, conical-shaped clusters and is relatively vigorous.
+A mid-season, red, seedless table grape, this cultivar produces large, conical-shaped clusters and is relatively vigorous.
 These grapes are ready for harvest in mid-to-late August, filling the harvest window between Flame Seedless and Crimson Seedless.
 Quadrilateral cordon training and spur pruning are suggested.
 Scarlet Royal berries are susceptible to quality issues if the fruit remains too long on the vine and becomes overripe— therefore a timely harvest is paramount.

-Autumn King: a late-season, seedless, white, oval-shaped grape that tends to be larger than Thompson Seedless.
+A late-season, seedless, white, oval-shaped grape that tends to be larger than Thompson Seedless.
 This cultivar produces medium-sized, conical to cylindrical-shaped clusters.
 Autumn King ripens mid-September to late October, or about eight weeks after Thompson Seedless.
+Autumn King is a vigorous variety and should be head-trained and cane-pruned.
+Depending on vine vigor and trellis system, 5-8 canes that are 12 to 15 buds long are retained at pruning.

-Sugraone: an early-season, white seedless grape with large berries and a slight muscat flavor.
+An early-season, white seedless grape with large berries and a slight muscat flavor.

-For the complete list of varieties and production in California and by subregion, see USDA’s Grape Acreage Report 2021 (pp. 11).
+For the complete list of varieties and production in California and by subregion, see USDA’s Grape Acreage Report 2023 (pp. 11).

 Addressable Market